BristolCompositesInstitute/abaci/config-reference.md

 #### `check.reference` (*string*)

-Specifies the reference `odb` file to compare output against.
+Specifies the reference file to compare output against.
+This is a binary Python pickle file that contains data from a previous reference run.
 If the file does not exist, then it is created using the current run.

 #### `check.steps` (*[string]*)